The competition theme

 Identification word and numbers

-You have to make up your own identification word and three numbers (e.g. RED123).
+You have to make up your own unique ID containing three numbers and four letters (e.g. 123AAAA).

+You must add the ID to the submission form.
 It is also important that you name your file with your unique ID.
-The word may not be connected with the entrant.
+The word you choose may not be connected with the entrant.

 Drawings may be produced individually or in groups.
-Just tick the box I produced this drawing as part of a group in the submission form and fill in all participant’s names.
+Just choose the option The drawing is produced: In a group on the submission form and fill in all the names of the participants.

 Permission to publish your drawing

-By transferring your drawing you give Aarhus School of Architecture permission to use it in exhibitions at the school and on other locations.
-You also give us permission to post it on the school’s website aarch.dk and in a book containing a curated selection of the drawings.
+By uploading your drawing you give Aarhus School of Architecture permission to use it in exhibitions at the school and on other locations.
+You also give us permission to post it on the school’s website aarch.dk and in an E-book containing a curated selection of the drawings.
 You will always be credited for the drawing.